vosaocms/vosao/README.md

 https://groups.google.com/forum/#!forum/vosao-cms-development

-A default site example is at http://monvosao.appspot.com
+A default site example is at http://monvosao.appspot.com and the cms is at http://monvosao.appspot.com/cms/ (ending slash is important!)

+Feel free to authenticate and test the rendering with "admin@test.com" / "admin" credentails

 ### Prerequisites